Sam1301/ContributionLessons/Photo_uploads.md

 For crop, use the cropImageView of android crop library

 4) Make photoeditActivity

+undo and marker button
-Read about customView and make a marker tool.
+Read about customView and drawing on canvas to make a marker tool.
+Follow drawing app tutorials.
+Add different colors to marker.

 5) Final upload edited/unedited image